-In addition to comparing the total dollars offered in aid by each school, however, students need to consider leve! of indebtedness, terms of repayment, and the school's policy on how the aid packages are combined over time.
-Students, their families, financial aid personnel, and, where relevant, rehabilitation counselors of students with disabilities are concerned about what level of indebtedness a student can reasonably assume upon completion of education.
-Often career choices determine (or are determined by) level of indebtedness from loans and terms of repayment of financial aid loans.
+In addition to comparing the total dollars offered in aid by each school, however, students need to consider level of indebtedness, terms of repayment, and the school's policy on how the aid packages are combined over time.
+Students, their families, financial aid pers nnel, and, where relevant, rehabilitation counselors of students with disabilities are concerned about what level of indebtedness a student can reasonably assume upon completion of education.
+Often career choices determine (or are determined by) level of indebtedness from loans and terms of repayment of financial aid

-From year to year Financial Aid officers may vary the combination of grant, loan, and work-study money in a student's aid package, emphasizing loans for freshmen and work-study/scholarship in later school years-or the other way around.
-There is no uniform policy on financial aid package combinations over time.
-It is definitely appropriate to ask the Financial Aid Officer what the school's policy is during the progression from freshman to graduate student.
+From year to year financial aid administrators may vary the combination of grant, loan, and work-study money in a student's aid package, emphasizing loans for freshmen and workstudy/scholarship in later school years-or the other way around.
+There might not be a uniform policy on financial aid package combinations over time.
+It is definitely appropriate to ask the financial aid administrator what the school's policy is during the progression from freshman to graduate student.